Data mapping model

 The virtual model guarantees fresh data, but pays for that guarantee in terms of performance.

-Identity Cloud leaves the data model choice up to you.
+IDM leaves the data model choice up to you.
 You determine the right trade-offs for a particular deployment.
-Identity Cloud does not hard code any particular schema or set of attributes stored in the repository.
-Instead, you define how external system objects map onto managed objects, and Identity Cloud dynamically updates the repository to store the managed object attributes that you configure.
+IDM does not hard code any particular schema or set of attributes stored in the repository.
+Instead, you define how external system objects map onto managed objects, and IDM dynamically updates the repository to store the managed object attributes that you configure.